You will notice

 phosphorus may accelerate the progression of CKD and may also make the cat

 feel poorly.
-It is usually pretty easy to control phosphorus levels, and
+It is usually relatively simple to control phosphorus levels, and

 you should see a difference a week or two after taking steps to do so.